beta-tester/RPi-PXE-Server/README.md

 the server is prepared for to boot a Raspberry Pi 3 via network. in the script ```install-pxe-server_pass2.sh```, there is a ```RPI_SN=12345678``` line, change the ```12345678``` to the serial number of the RPi3, that will boot from network. if you have more than one RPi3 for network booting you have to add them by hand to the ```/srv/tftp``` folder.

-the script will download Raspbian-Jessie-Lite and prepare it for the RPi3 withthe given serial number.
+the script will download Raspbian-Stretch-Lite and prepare it for the RPi3 with the given serial number.

 by default, a RPi3 is not enabled for network booting. you have to enable it once.